Shipwreck Conservation Centre

-The Shipwreck Conservation Centre is a branch of the National Maritime Museum in Gdańsk, opened in 2016 in a purpose-built building in Tczew, near the Vistula River Museum.
+The Shipwreck Conservation Centre (Centrum Konserwacji Wraków Statków) is a branch of the National Maritime Museum, opened in 2016 in a purpose-built building in Tczew, near the Vistula River Museum.
 The centre is devoted to the study of historical ships, particularly shipwrecks, as well as ship renovation and building techniques.
 The museum consists of two main parts: the conservation workshop and the studio warehouse.